The History Of The Hippodrome

-Works in 1909 enlarged the stage and advanced the proscenium to suit the theatre for variety rather than circus use and, from 1912, revue-style performances.
+Works in 1909 enlarged the stage and advanced the proscenium to suit the theatre for variety and, from 1912, revue-style performances.
 Harry Houdini performed there and the venue staged the country’s first ever performance of Swan Lake.

-In the 1950s the Hippodrome was transformed into the legendary Talk of the Town, and featured a host of major stars from throughout the world including Shirley Bassey, Judy Garland, Sammy Davis Jr, The Jackson 5 and Tom Jones.
+In the 1950s the Hippodrome was transformed into the legendary Talk of the Town, and featured a host of major stars including the now world-famous residency of Judy Garland, subject of the Oscar-winning film ‘Judy’ starring Rene Zelwegger.

 After various reincarnations, including a nightclub under the management of Peter Stringfellow, in 2008 the venue returned to its roots as a circus venue for burlesque cabaret La Clique, which closed in June 2009.

 The Thomas family then spent years renovating and transforming the site, incorporating the adjacent Cranbourn Mansions, to open on July 13th 2012 the UK’s largest…and subsequently most popular…casino and entertainment venue.
 Once again, the Hippodrome is reinvented and world class.